← All workflows

 How does the source attribution work?

-Every entry in the chronology table includes a source column linking back to the specific document ID or filename.
-This ensures every fact is traceable and verifiable, giving you confidence when presenting the timeline to opposing counsel or the court.
+Every entry in the chronology table includes a source reference tied to the original document ID or filename.
+This ensures you can trace any fact back to its source document for verification or citation.

 Related